-- During 2016-2017, 21 temporary wells were installed to better define VOC concentrations in the Western South Boundary plume.
-1,1,1-trichloroethane, 1,1-dichloroethylene, and Freon-12 were detected at unexpected high levels in several areas, with total VOC concentrations in one well reaching 286 μg/L. Because of these higher than expected VOC concentrations, it was determined that four new extraction wells are required to achieve the cleanup goal of meeting Maximum Contaminant Levels (MCLs) in the Upper Glacial aquifer by 2030.
-The new extraction wells will be installed in 2018. - The Building 452 Freon-11 treatment system was placed in standby mode in March 2016 following regulatory agency approval of a Petition for Shutdown.
-However, a rebound in Freon-11 concentrations above the 50 μg/L capture goal necessitated the reactivation of the treatment system from November 2016 through February 2017.
-Freon-11 concentrations remained below the 50 μg/L capture goal for the remainder of 2017. - Ethylene dibromide (EDB) has been detected in an off-site monitoring well in the North Street East plume since 2015 above the 0.05 μg/L DWS.
-During the fourth quarter of 2017, EDB was detected at a concentration of 1.06 μg/L in this well.
-The continued presence of EDB in this well will require additional groundwater characterization of this area in 2018. - The North Street Treatment System remained in standby mode during 2017.
-If VOC concentrations remain below the capture goal during 2018, a Petition for Closure will be submitted to the regulatory agencies in 2019. - Sr-90 concentrations downgradient of the former Chemical Holes area have continued to decline and two of three extraction wells are now in standby mode.
-Because the Sr-90 treatment system has met its cleanup objectives, a Petition for Shutdown will be submitted to the regulatory agencies in 2018. - Sr-90 concentrations downgradient of the BGRR continue to be close to the 8 pCi/L DWS.
-However, some uncertainty remains
+- During 2016-2018, 21 temporary wells and 17 permanent monitoring wells were installed to characterize deeper than previously defined VOC contamination in the Western South Boundary area.
+In late 2018, four new extraction wells were installed to remediate the deeper contamination and allow for achievement of the cleanup goal of meeting Maximum Contaminant Levels (MCLs) in the Upper Glacial aquifer by 2030.
+The new extraction wells are expected to be in fulltime operation by the Spring of 2019. - The Building 452 Freon-11 treatment system has been maintained in standby mode since March 2017.
+There was no rebound in Freon-11 concentrations above the 50 μg/L capture goal that would have necessitated the reactivation of the treatment system.
+A Petition for Closure will be submitted to the regulatory agencies in 2019. - Ethylene dibromide (EDB) has been detected in an off-site monitoring well in the North Street East plume since 2015 above the 0.05 μg/L DWS.
+During 2018, 17 temporary wells were installed to better define the extent of EDB contamination in the area.
+EDB was detected in the temporary wells at concentrations up to 0.57 μg/L. Using the characterization data, BNL is planning on making modifications to the treatment system that will allow the EDB plume to be remediated within the specified 2030 cleanup timeframe for the Upper Glacial aquifer. - The North Street Treatment System remained in standby mode during 2017 and 2018.
+Because total VOC concentrations have remained below the 50 μg/L capture goal, a Petition for Closure will be submitted to the regulatory agencies in 2019. - Because the HFBR Pump and Recharge System has met its cleanup objectives, in 2018 a Petition for Closure was submitted to the regulatory agencies for approval.
+During 2018, tritium concentrations downgradient of the HFBR were above the 20,000 pCi/L DWS in one monitoring well, with a maximum concentration of 57,300 pCi/L. For long-term surveillance of the HFBR facility, seven new wells were installed immediately downgradient of the facility.